 I received my first Degree in Food and Human Nutrition from the University of Newcastle in 1999 and a PhD in Molecular Biology in 2002.
 I believe the combination of these two disciplines represents a powerful approach through which to increase understanding of the relationship between diet and health.
-I have research interests in nutrient gene interactions with a particular focus on the micronutrient, zinc; the function and distribution of zinc transporters in the intestine and placenta and the role of zinc nutrition in pregnancy.
+I have research interests in nutrient gene interactions with a particular focus on zinc and fluoride.

 PhD, BSc, Registered Nutritionist (R.Nutr), Postgraduate Certificate: Academic and Professional Learning,